cosmicsomnath/almasop-outflow/README.md

 # almasop-outflow
-If you are using this code, please cite the paper: ALMASOP aoutflow
+If you are using this code, please cite the paper: ALMASOP-outflow